ruslanmv/How-to-convert-zip-to-dataframe/README.md

 Sometimes when you are creating a unstructured database where you require include photos, videos, word documents, excel files or simple binary files.

 There are plenty of methods to do this.
-The method that I will persue is zip all the files that you want to storage then convert into a
+The method that I will persue is zip all the files that you want to storage then convert into pandas  dataframe.

 # Getting files of a library